Employers, Local Authorities, LPT agents, statistics, LPT legislation

 • removed from its housing stock

-Local authorities are liable to pay the tax on their properties in the same way as any other residential property owner.
+Local Authorities are liable to pay tax on their properties in the same way as any other residential property owner.
+Exemptions may also apply to these residential properties in the same manner as any other residential property.

-Can a local authority pass on the cost of LPT to its tenants in the form of an increase in rent?
+Can a Local Authority pass on the cost of LPT to its tenants in the form of an increase in rent?

-It is a matter for the local authority to decide whether it will:
+It is a matter for the Local Authority to decide whether it will:

 • pass on the LPT liability to its tenants in the form of an increase in rent